Genymobile/scrcpy/README.md

 #### Stay awake

-To prevent the device to sleep after some delay:
+To prevent the device to sleep after some delay when the device is plugged in:

 ```bash
 scrcpy --stay-awake